Annie is dying, but she doesn’t know it.

 It’s 1am on a Wednesday morning in autumn.
 The weather is cold and crisp, and it’s a moonless night.

-The phone rings and the Police request assistance in tracing an 83 year-old lady who has been missing for 48 hours.
+The phone rings and the Police request assistance in finding Annie, an 83 year-old lady who has been missing for 48 hours.
 She has advanced dementia and has wandered away from home when her husband went out to get dinner.

 We page our members to respond to an area near her home address immediately, and we set about scouring maps and satellite imagery of the area to come up with a deployment plan for when they arrive.